Notes on the Geography of Laos: Houayxay

 A simple ferry crosses the Mekong from Chiang Khong on the Thai side.
-The immigration office is on the river, and, a block uphill, one comes to this main street.
+The immigration office is on the river, and a block uphill is this main street.

 Looking the other way.
 The taller white building, with the satellite dish, is a hotel.

-At the bottom of the stairs, the dragons are fed.
+At the bottom of the stairs, the serpents are fed.

 So are the monks who come down the long flight.